 Below is an article on the current rules on Internet sales tax in Montana.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 Sales Tax Statements from the Montana DOR

 The Montana Department of Revenue (DOR) has a well-written, informative webpage specifically covering sales tax.
 Among other things, the webpage gives a helpful explanation of the tax situation when a Montana resident buys from an out-of-state Internet seller.
 In short, with some unlikely exceptions, there is no sales tax involved for sales from out-of-state Internet retailers to Montana consumers.